Curvature-induced quantum spin-Hall effect on a M\"obius strip: The Dirac equation in curved space

 To model the single layer carbon atom honeycomb lattice structure we start from the tight binding Hamiltonian which is constructed assuming superposition of local wavefunctions for isolated atoms on a honeycomb lattice \cite{graphene_tb1}.
-In the low energy limit it has been shown that the tight binding Hamiltonian converges to the Dirac Hamiltonian in the continuum limit,
+In the low energy limit it has been shown that the tight binding Hamiltonian converges to the Dirac Hamiltonian in the continuum limit.
+Therefore, for graphene the effective Hamiltonian is \cite{OLIVALEYVA}

-in natural units, where $\Psi$ is in the chiral representation, $v_f$ is the Fermi velocity.
-In the context of graphene, the general Dirac spinor is defined as $\Psi=(\Psi_a^K,\Psi_a^{K'})=(\psi_A^K,\psi_B^{K'},\psi_A^{K'},\psi_B^{K})$, for sub-lattices $A,B$ and valleys $K,K'$.
-The convergence from the tight binding Hamiltonian to Eq.~(\ref{eq:dirac_hamiltonian}) can be seen as the Dirac cones in graphene with linear dispersion relation at the conduction and valence band connecting point $E=p$ for $E$, energy and $p$, momentum.

-The equation of motion from this Hamiltonian is simply the Dirac equation.
-In this work, we consider a static space-time metric with trivial time components

-where the latin indices run over the spatial dimensions.
-This simplifies the Dirac equation Eq.~(\ref{eq:Dirac}) to

-with $\s^a = \g^0 \g^a$.
-After addition of external vector and scalar potentials $A_i(x)$ and $V(x)$ respectively as explained in Ref.~\cite{jd_paper}, the Dirac equation takes the following form: